kabartsjc/disaster_project/METHODOLOGY.md

 This project aims to analyze security and privacy threats in implementing a crisis management system like the one proposed in [Solution Description](SOLUTION_DESCRIPTION.md).
 To do so, each group, using the theoretical foundations learned in class, must analyze the proposed problem, understanding in detail its functional and non-functional requirements, in addition to those of security and privacy, as the enumerating and ranking the threats based on its impact on the system.
 Next, they need to select controls and change the architecture design to make the solution comply with the developed risk analysis.

 To perform the above task, one must apply the frameworks, methods, and techniques learned in the classroom.
-A final implementation of the system is not required; however, the final architecture of the system must reflect the real implementation concepts.
-For example, if you define the system as implemented in a specific cloud, the components must reflect the cloud services and tools solutions.
+Although a final system implementation is not required, its architecture must reflect the real implementation concepts.
+For example, if the system is implemented in a specific cloud, the components must reflect the cloud services and tools solutions.

 The provided [general architecture](SOLUTION_DESCRIPTION.md) is a high-level abstraction version of the desired system.
 The group's task is to improve its description and insert the missing components to make the final solution more meaningful.